-Finally, following enactment of Law 4529/2018, no relevant Court decision has yet been publicised.
-The greatest difficulty that the Greek Courts are expected to face in awarding damages under Law 4529/2018 is how quantify harm.
+Finally, following enactment of Law 4529/2018, no relevant court decision has yet been publicised.
+The greatest difficulty that the Greek courts are expected to face in awarding damages under Law 4529/2018 is how to quantify harm.

 The covid-19 crisis has not left competition law enforcement unaffected.
-The HCC has showed its vigilance in monitoring the functioning of competition in the context of the current situation.
-In particular, the HCC has formed a special task force, which is competent to issue guidelines addressed to undertakings and consumers on the application of competition law amidst the crisis, collect information on initiatives to be implemented by undertakings and their compatibility to competition law and to conduct investigations into potential breaches of competition rules, including abuse of dominance.
-Meanwhile, following numerous consumer complaints, in March 2020 the HCC sent information requests to many undertakings active in the medical supplies market and, even more recently, conducted dawn raids in the food sector.
+The HCC has shown its vigilance in monitoring the functioning of competition in the context of the current situation.
+In particular, the HCC has formed a special task force that is competent to issue guidelines addressed to undertakings and consumers on the application of competition law amid the crisis, collect information on initiatives to be implemented by undertakings and their compatibility to competition law and to conduct investigations into potential breaches of competition rules, including abuse of dominance.
+Meanwhile, following numerous consumer complaints throughout 2020, the HCC sent information requests to many undertakings active in the medical supplies market, as well as to hospitals and diagnostic centres (for covid-19 tests) and also conducted dawn raids in the food sector.

-1 Marina Androulakakis is a partner, Tania Patsalia is a senior associate and Vangelis Kalogiannis is a junior associate at Bernitsas Law Firm.
+1 Marina Androulakakis is a partner, Tania Patsalia is a senior associate and Vangelis Kalogiannis is a junior associate at Bernitsas Law.

-2 Articles 101 and 102 TFEU are directly applicable in Greece in cases where it is proven that trade between Member States is affected.
+2 Articles 101 and 102 of the TFEU are directly applicable in Greece in cases where it is proven that trade between Member States is affected.

 6 HCC Decision 663/2018.